Dehydration, Heat Exhaustion and Heat Stroke

 Although heat injuries are one of the most common forms of sports injuries to effect athletes, they are totally preventable.

-Heat injuries occur when your body temperature rises above normal, or when your body is no longer able to regulate heat loss.
+Heat injuries and illness occur when your body temperature rises above normal, or when your body is no longer able to regulate heat loss.
 Heat injuries are generally defined in three stages.

-- Dehydration: This is the first stage of a heat injury.
+- Dehydration (sometimes referred to as hypohydration): This is the first stage of a heat injury.
 It’s the mildest form of heat injury in which your body simply suffers from a lack of fluid.
+Wikipedia defines dehydration as, a deficit of total body water, with an accompanying disruption of metabolic processes.

-There are a number of contributing factor that increase your chances of suffering a heat injury.
+There are several contributing factors that increase your chances of suffering a heat injury.
 Some of them are obvious, like high temperatures, others are less obvious.
-To follow is a list of factors to be aware of when training and playing in the heat:
+To follow is a list of factors to be aware of when training, playing or working in the heat:

 - High temperatures;